Mind the Style Gap: Meta-Evaluation of Style and Attribute Transfer Metrics: Background and Related Work

-\paragraph{Methods taking style shift into account} There is work on metrics for content preservation which considers the style change: for example, \citet{mir-etal-2019-evaluating} propose using a lexicon of style words to mask the sentence in a sentiment task.
-As a follow-up, \citet{yu-etal-2021-rethinking-sentiment} extracts a style lexicon automatically.
-More recent work prompts LLMs as an evaluator on different specific tasks, e.g. \cite{zeng2024bat,lai2023multidimensional,ostheimer-etal-2024-text}.
-But correlation to human evaluations only shows comparable, and not superior, results to similarity metrics \cite{lai2023multidimensional,ostheimer-etal-2024-text} - despite prompting LLMs intuitively fitting the task better by taking the style shift into account.
+A proposed solution to this criticism is to make metrics for content preservation style-aware. \citet{mir-etal-2019-evaluating} proposes to use a lexicon of style words to mask the sentence in a sentiment task.
+In a follow-up study, \citet{yu-etal-2021-rethinking-sentiment} extract a style lexicon automatically.
+More recent work prompts an LLM for evaluation (LLM as an autorater, \citet{zeng2024bat,lai2023multidimensional,ostheimer-etal-2024-text}).
+For other natural language generation tasks, LLM-as-a-judge approaches are deemed better than similarity-based metrics when tasks are semantically nuanced \cite{li2024generation}.

-In this paper, we investigate why the metrics seemingly logically unsuitable for the task obtain relatively good results compared to using LLMs as evaluators, which intuitively would be a better fit.
+Still, despite the established criticism of the use of semantic similarity metrics for content preservation in style transfer, these metrics often show reasonable correlation with human judgment on content preservation in style transfer.
+Prior meta-evaluation efforts \citep{lai2023multidimensional, ostheimer-etal-2024-text} show that using LLMs for evaluating content preservation is only on par rather than superior to using semantic similarity-based metrics.

+\textbf{We investigate the discrepancy between what would conceptually be a suitable metric and what meta-evaluation results show.} In addition, we propose a new target-style-aware metric with improved efficiency compared to an LLM-as-a-judge approach.

+\textbf{Meta-evaluation.} In order to determine suitable metrics for evaluating style transfer, prior work has examined how metrics correlate with human judgments.
+Human judgments are often collected as multiple annotations, for style, fluency, and content preservation separately, e.g., asking how successful the style change is on a scale from 1 to 5.